 Frequently Asked Questions

-Leasebreak is a marketplace of short term rentals (1 to 12 months) and “lease-breaks” (those looking to get out of their lease obligation early).
-All listings are posted by our users.
+Leasebreak is a marketplace of short term rentals (1 to 12+ months), “lease-breaks” (those looking to get out of their lease obligation early), sublets, rooms for rent ("shares"), and 12-month rentals.
+All listings are posted by our users or we receive them from a "feed".
 We ask all tenants who post "leasebreaks" if they have received their landlord's approval, and their answer is publicly displayed.
-After registering, tenants, brokers, and landlords can use the site to find or post short term rentals or leasebreaks.
+After registering, tenants, brokers, and landlords can use the site to find or post short term rentals, leasebreaks, sublets, rooms for rent, and 12-month rentals.
 Note that all inquiries will go directly to whomever posted the listing.
 Leasebreak is NOT a brokerage firm.

-Yes, at this point you can post and search for an apartment on Leasebreak for free!
+Yes, you can post and search for an apartment on Leasebreak for free!
 We are mostly just focused on making Leasebreak the best resource possible :)

-Only about 1/3rd of our inventory is made up of tenants who are breaking their leases (i.e. leasebreaks).
+It used to be when we launched in 2013.
+Now leasebreaks are actually a small percentage of our overall listings.
+There is a filter however where you can search just for leasebreaks if you want.
 We specialize in all kinds of sublets, especially those under 12 months.
-However, we also are known to offer some incredible 12 month rentals because sometimes when a tenant is breaking his or her lease, the landlord ONLY allows a new 12 month renter to take it over.
+However, we also are known to offer some incredible 12 month rentals, especially those when a tenant is breaking his or her lease and the landlord ONLY allows a new 12 month renter to take it over.
 And often, these apartments are not listed anywhere else!

 YES!
 In "advanced search", simply check "Entire Apartment Only" for the first question.

 We have a respected New York City attorney answer this question in our helpful resources section: www.leasebreak.com/helpful-resources